 And I've never wondered.
 Am I that single minded?

 A smile flickered across his face as he admitted to himself that when it came to dragons, yes, he was.

 "Maybe there isn't a watch at night," Ginny said matter-of-factly, her gaze glued to her book.
 "Because the dragons are sleeping."

-His dad stretched out his legs and linked his hands together across his stomach.
+Arthur stretched out his legs and linked his hands together across his stomach.
 "Perhaps it's locals from the village, community support and all that."

-Mum said, "They do have a vested interest in making sure the dragons stay within a protected habitat."
+Molly said, "They do have a vested interest in making sure the dragons stay within a protected habitat."

 "Yeah," Charlie said.
 "They do."

 His dad closed his eyes.
 "Doesn't the centre have a logbook?" he asked sleepily.
 "You could check that to see if it solves your mystery..."
 His voice trailed away.
 A few seconds later, he began to snore.